CodeCrafter-FourR/CodeCrafter-FourR/README.md

 # 💫 About Me:
-Student At Bakrie University | IT Student | Network Administrator
+Student | IT Student | Network Administrator

 ## 🌐 Socials: